 The process of Catholic School Renewal in the Diocese of Sale is a system-wide initiative designed to address all these responsibilities and obligations in a comprehensive and structured fashion.
 Beyond that, though, Catholic School Renewal provides the community with the opportunity to review its performance, to recognise the many wonderful and positive achievements it has made and to rejoice in them.

 The school, in partnership with the community and the diocesan system, conducts Catholic School Renewal.
 Essentially it is a school improvement strategy that enhances the accountability of schools to the community, Church and governments.

-Catholic School Renewal provides an opportunity for schools to present to the Catholic Education community summative reports on performance, an annual report, and every five years a more comprehensive report accompanied with a vision and plan for the next five year period.
+Catholic School Renewal provides an opportunity for schools to present to the Catholic Education community summative reports on performance, an annual report, and every four years a more comprehensive report accompanied with a vision and plan for the next four year period.

 Catholic School Renewal is also the process by which Catholic schools in the Diocese of Sale provide evidence of their eligibility for continuing registration with the Victorian Registration and Qualifications Authority (VRQA).

 The acceptance of a leadership position in a Catholic School involves the assumption of responsibility for promoting the development of the religious, educational and administrative dimensions of a school community.

 To successfully undertake such a position of responsibility, school leaders need to incorporate critical self-reflection as a regular feature of their work, and to access adequate and suitable opportunities for professional growth.
 Performance appraisal, which occurs periodically, is a process that assists and supports Principals in preparing an account of his or her stewardship of the school

 The primary emphasis of the Principal Appraisal Process is to provide regular opportunities in a structured way for school leaders to reflect upon the strengths of their leadership and to grow in areas requiring further development.
 The procedures involve a degree of accountability by the Principal for the stewardship with which they are entrusted.